 Drive up scenic Highway 395 to Mammoth Lakes.
 The Eastern Sierra landscape is breathtaking, and you will be surprised that you are out of the desert and into the mountains in just a few hours!
 With lots of beautiful sights and things to do on Highway 395, you’ll not want for choices.

 At Lone Pine, you can drive up Whitney Portal Road, which leads up to the trailhead for Mt.
 Whitney, the tallest mountain in the continental USA.
+Also tour the rugged Alabama Hills, the location for hundreds of Western movies.
 At Bishop, take the detour to the Ancient Bristlecone Pine Forest, to see the oldest trees on the planet.
 Bishop CA is also home to several beautiful lakes.

 While US 395 is beautiful any time of year, it is particularly stunning in fall, when the changing leaf colors turn entire hillsides and the sides of lakes and roads to blazing yellow and orange.